- This post contains affiliate links. Read more here.

 C’mon, be honest: when was the last time you actually brushed your cat’s teeth?
 Proper dental hygiene is important to your cat’s overall health, and yet it’s a grooming task frequently shirked by cat owners.

-For those of you who don’t relish being on poop scooping duty every day, may we suggest an automatic litter box?
-These magical contraptions come in a range of styles and prices and just might make 2021 a little more pleasant for your whole household.
+For those of you who don’t relish being on poop scooping duty every day, may we suggest an automatic or robot litter box?
+These magical contraptions come in a range of styles and prices and just might make 2022 a little more pleasant for your whole household.

 Dogs aren’t the only ones who can learn to play fetch.
 Cats can be trained to perform a number of impressive tricks like high-fiving or coming on command.
 (Certain breeds are more likely than others to embrace such lessons.)